- Municipal Court

 This is intended to outline the general rules and procedures of the Shorewood Municipal Court.
-Since most people are concerned about appearing in court, it is hoped that by reviewing the court's procedures, you will better understand what to expect as your case proceeds through the court system.
-If you have any questions at all regarding these matters, the time to ask is before, not after your case has been disposed of.
+Many people are concerned about appearing in court.
+It is hoped that by reviewing the court’s procedures, you will better understand what to expect as your case proceeds through the court system.
+If you have any questions regarding these matters, the time to ask is before, not after, your initial court appearance.

 This is a court of law.
 While proceedings at times are somewhat informal, respect and proper decorum must be observed at all times.

-- Please remain silent while court is in session and give others the courtesy to be heard and present their case.
+- Please remain silent while court is in session and give others the courtesy to be heard and present their cases.